© SeeMeribel.com

 Read on for a look at what we like to do in resort throughout April.

-What are the weather & snow conditions like in Meribel in April?
+What are the weather and snow conditions like

 As winter draws to a close for another year, the snow on the lower slopes is usually much heavier by midday.
 The temperatures rarely dip below freezing, usually falling between a low of -2ºC and a high of 6ºC, plus there's still the chance of snow as April averages ten days snowfall, and therefore a powder day isn't out of the question.

-What's on in Meribel in April?
+What's on in Méribel in April?

-School holiday Skiing
+School holiday skiing

 Easter is a popular time for families so the slopes are noticeably busier as soon as the holidays begin.
 Fortunately, Les 3 Vallées ski area is so vast, that even in high season you can find quiet slopes and minimal lift queues.
 Here are our insider's top tips for the school holidays: